What Is RISE With SAP?

 SAP Signavio Business process transformation starter pack is bundled as part of RISE.

-- Signavio Process Insights offers insights into critical process metrics, process performance metrics, and industry benchmarks to support process-led transformations.
+- Signavio Process Insights offers insights into critical business process metrics, process performance metrics, and industry benchmarks to support process-led transformations.

 - With a comprehensive Cloud-based modeling platform, SAP Signavio Process Manager drives and de-risks projects.

 - A step up in communication, collaboration, and knowledge sharing is provided by SAP Signavio Process Collaboration Hub, which generates better ideas, optimizes processes, and reduces resistance to digital change – paving the way for continuous improvement.

 SAP offers technical tools and services for a smooth migration to S/4HANA, including custom code analysis utilities that identify components that need to be migrated and possibly remediated to support changes within the S/4HANA platform.
 Examples include references to deprecated Tcodes, SQL syntax that is incompatible with HANA, and much more.
 These embedded tools are more valuable for those opting to move to RISE Private Cloud.

 The RISE with SAP offering is designed to be a comprehensive digital transformation package that helps businesses redesign processes for better outcomes.
 The specific steps involved may vary depending on the company’s unique requirements, but generally, the following stages can be considered:

 - Initial Assessment: Understand the current landscape of your SAP systems and processes.

 - Scope Definition: Define what areas you want to focus on (finance, HR, manufacturing, etc.)